ohager/nanoflux-fusion/README.md

 		console.log("Items:", state.items);
 	});

-	// the functionator allows the state manipulation
+	// the 'fusionator' is responsible for the state manipulation
 	// it is called with two arguments, the previous state
 	// and an arguments array containing the arguments passed on actor call. var fusionator = NanoFlux.createFusionator({